Volunteering: Notes and requirements for our volunteer projects

 It is important that you have a good level of English and can understand the instructions of your project manager.
 A basic level of physical fitness is enough for most projects, but you will need a medical report providing details of your physical condition before you can go on projects which are particularly physically challenging.
 Our code of conduct will let you know what we expect from you during your trip.

 • You must be at least 18 years old to join our projects.
+In some projects, for example our conservation project on North Island, the minimum age is 21.
 Only a small number of projects have an age limit.

 • You must have a valid passport and appropriate overseas health insurance.